 Completion of the biology major: Course majors must pass the comprehensive exam (BIOL 097 Themes in Biology) during the spring semester of the senior year.
 Honors majors are required to enroll in at least one credit of BIOL 180 (often but not always in the fall semester of their senior year), and in Senior Honors Study (BIOL 199), which is taken in the spring semester of the senior year.

 - Three courses (or advanced placement credit and two courses) in biology.
-If the student does not have AP or transfer credit, both BIOL 001 and BIOL 002 are required.
+If the student does not have an AP, IB, or transfer credit, both BIOL 001 and BIOL 002 are required.
 Courses numbered 003-009 may not be used for acceptance to the major.

 - CHEM 010, or placement approved by the Chemistry and Biochemistry Department.

 - Swarthmore College credit for two courses in mathematics or statistics (not STAT 001 or MATH 003).
-Alternatively, students may complete calculus II (MATH 025).
+Alternatively, students may complete Calculus II (MATH 025) to satisfy the math requirement.
+Students who place out of Math 025, by the placement test administered by the Mathematics and Statistics Department, will have satisfied the math requirement for the major.
 The Biology Department strongly recommends a course in statistics for majors.